chairz/take-home-API/README.md

 You may be required to install some python modules that are used to run this script eg. pymongo, flask.
 You can use the python package manager `pip3 install <missing package>` to install the modules.

 The server runs on `port:8082` and mongodb runs on `port:27017` by default.

+# Testing
+Unit tests are located under `tests` folder and can be executed by running `runtests.sh`.
+Ensure that the **server is running before executing the testcases.**